jdjame/GRU-DD/README.md

 # GRU-DD
-Codebase for the model downscaling model described in my thesis
 -------
+This repository serves as the codebase for the model downscaling model described in my thesis

 ### Abstract:
 Global climate models represent major climate system components of the planet in order to generate long term, sparse, accurate realizations of future climatic events across the entire globe.
 Downscaling is the method by which these low resolution realizations are converted into high resolution simulations of climate events which can then be used by stakeholders and policy makers.